-- (2) The FSSAT must help school officials identify threats, vulnerabilities, and appropriate safety controls for the schools that they supervise, pursuant to the security risk assessment requirements of s.
-1006.07(6). - (a) At a minimum, the FSSAT must address all of the following components: - 6.
+(2) The FSSAT must help school officials identify threats, vulnerabilities, and appropriate safety controls for the schools that they supervise, pursuant to the security risk assessment requirements of s.
+1006.07(6).

+- (a) At a minimum, the FSSAT must address all of the following components: - 6.
 School security and school police staffing, operational practices, and related services.

-(15) Safe schools allocation. - A safe schools allocation is created to provide funding to assist school districts in their compliance with ss.
+(12)Safe schools allocation. - A safe schools allocation is created to provide funding to assist school districts in their compliance with ss.
 1006.07-1006.12, with priority given to safe-school officers pursuant to s.
 1006.12.
 Each school district shall receive a minimum safe schools allocation in an amount provided in the General Appropriations Act.
 Of the remaining balance of the safe schools allocation, one-third shall be allocated to school districts based on the most recent official Florida Crime Index provided by the Department of Law Enforcement and two-thirds shall be allocated based on each school district's proportionate share of the state's total unweighted full-time equivalent student enrollment.
-Each school district must report to the Department of Education by October 15 that all public schools within the school district have completed the school security risk assessment using the Florida Safe Schools Assessment Tool developed pursuant to s.
-1006.1493.
 If a district school board is required by s.
 1006.12 to assign a school resource officer or school safety officer to a charter school, the charter school's share of costs for such officer may not exceed the amount of funds allocated to the charter school under this subsection.